Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Intersection cohomology of

-Now let us point out our strategy to compute the cohomology of $(\co^6-Q)$: \begin{enumerate}[1)] \item thanks to the map $ f$, we decompose $Q$ as a disjoint union of the close set $Q_0=f^{-1}(0)$ and its open complement $Q-Q_0= f^{-1}(\mathcal{C}-\{0\})$; \item we compute the cohomology with compact support of both $Q_0$ and $Q-Q_0$ and use the additivity property to compute the cohomology with compact support of $Q$; \item again, as $\co^6=Q\sqcup(\co^6-Q)$, we use the additivity property of the cohomology with compact support to compute the cohomology of $\co^6-Q$. \end{enumerate}
+Our strategy to compute the cohomology of $(\co^6-Q)$ is the following: \begin{enumerate}[1)] \item we decompose $Q$ as a disjoint union of the close set $Q_0=f^{-1}(0)$ and its open complement $Q-Q_0= f^{-1}(\mathcal{C}-\{0\})$; \item we compute the cohomology with compact support of both $Q_0$ and $Q-Q_0$ and use the additivity property to compute the cohomology with compact support of $Q$; \item again, as $\co^6=Q\sqcup(\co^6-Q)$, by the additivity property of the cohomology with compact support one can compute the cohomology of $\co^6-Q$. \end{enumerate}